New Window Opening Cost

 Timber Window Costs

-Timber frames are the most expensive option, but they can add significant value to your home, especially if you are concerned with overall aesthetics.
+Timber frames are the most expensive option, starting at £880, but they can add significant value to your home, especially if you are concerned with overall aesthetics.

 Wooden windows provide a beautiful and elegant finish and are ideal if your home is from a specific era.
 Timber frames are available in various hardwood and softwood species and finishes.

-However, it's important to remember that they require more maintenance than uPVC or aluminium windows, as well as being more expensive.
+However, it's important to remember that they require more maintenance than other window materials.

 Composite Windows Costs

-Composite windows are typically at the higher end of the price spectrum.
+Composite windows are typically at the higher end of the price scale, starting at around £1,300.
 Timber is expensive, and the additional aluminium cladding raises the price even more.

 Find Tradespeople, compare up to 3 quotes!